exercism/v3/languages/go/exercises/concept/using-map/.docs/hints.md

 ## 2. Complete the monthly income function

-- Loop though the yearlyLog
+- Loop through the yearlyLog
 - create a map to hold the monthly income and the total, [see this link][gobyexample-map]
 - Check whether an item is in the price table with, [see this link][gobyexample-map] and return the error it not ok [see this link][gobyexample-errors]
 - Otherwise, store the monthly income in map, by multiplying the price and the quantity